valhalla/demos/docs/valhalla_service.md

 ### Service limits

 Valhalla is a free, shared routing service.
 As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.

-Limits may be increased in the future, but the following are currently in place:
+The following distance limitations are currently in place:

-* XXX requests per second.
-* YYY requests per day.
 * Pedestrian routes have a limit of 100 kilometers.
 * Bicycle routes have a limit of 500 kilometers.
 * Automobile routes have a limit of 5,000 kilometers.
 * No more than two locations can be provided.

-Contact routing@mapzen.com if you need higher limits in the meantime.
+Limits may be increased in the future, but you can contact routing@mapzen.com if you encounter rate limit status messages and need higher limits in the meantime.

 ### Build a Valhalla route request